ratel-enclave/ratel-sdk/README.md

   $ make clean
 ```

-- The build above uses prebuilt Ratel Architecture Enclaves(LE/PvE/QE/PCE/PSE-OP/PSE-PR) and applet(PSDA) - the files ``psw/ae/data/prebuilt/libsgx_*.signed.so`` and ``psw/ae/data/prebuilt/PSDA.dalp``, which have been signed by Intel in advance.
+- The build above uses prebuilt Intel(R) Architecture Enclaves(LE/PvE/QE/PCE/PSE-OP/PSE-PR) and applet(PSDA) - the files ``psw/ae/data/prebuilt/libsgx_*.signed.so`` and ``psw/ae/data/prebuilt/PSDA.dalp``, which have been signed by Intel in advance.
-  To build those enclaves by yourself (without a signature), first you need to build Ratel SGX SDK with the default configuration.
+  To build those enclaves by yourself (without a signature), first you need to build both Intel(R) SGX SDK with the default configuration.
 After that, you can build each Architecture Enclave by using the `make` command from the corresponding folder:
 ```
   $ cd psw/ae/le
   $ make
 ```

-### Build the Ratel SGX SDK Installer
+### Build the Intel(R) SGX SDK Installer
-To build the Ratel SGX SDK installer, enter the following command:
+To build the Intel(R) SGX SDK installer, enter the following command:
 ```
 $ make sdk_install_pkg
 ```
-You can find the generated Ratel SGX SDK installer ``sgx_linux_x64_sdk_${version}.bin`` located under `linux/installer/bin/`, where `${version}` refers to the version number.
+You can find the generated Intel(R) SGX SDK installer ``sgx_linux_x64_sdk_${version}.bin`` located under `linux/installer/bin/`, where `${version}` refers to the version number.

-**Note**: The above command builds the Ratel SGX SDK with default configuration firstly and then generates the target SDK Installer.
-To build the Ratel SGX SDK Installer with debug information kept in the tools and libraries, enter the following command:
+**Note**: The above command builds the Intel(R) SGX SDK with default configuration firstly and then generates the target SDK Installer.
+To build the Intel(R) SGX SDK Installer with debug information kept in the tools and libraries, enter the following command:
 ```
 $ make sdk_install_pkg DEBUG=1
 ```

-Install the Ratel SGX SDK
+Install the Intel(R) SGX SDK
 ------------------------
 ### Prerequisites
 - Ensure that you have one of the following operating systems: